acoli-repo/AURIS/guidelines/draft/coreference.md

 	> (x) *Und so schielten \[die Israelis\] \[nach Washington\], \[an \[dessen\]/*∗*welchem Tropf\] \[sie\] hängen.* (maz-19074)
 	> (x') *Und so schielten \[die Israelis\] \[nach Washington, das/welches \[sie\]* *wirtschaftlich stützt\].*

+### Cataphora

+We distinguish two types of forward-referring expressions, discourse cataphora and syntactic cataphora.

+#### Discourse cataphora (anaphora of anticipation)

+Discourse cataphora is a label used for non-pronominal reference forward.
+Sometimes an author introduces a discourse referent by means of an underspecified NP, i.e. an NP that cannot be interpreted only on the basis of the reader's knowledge up to this point.
+This way the author tries to encourage the reader to continue reading, in order to catch up the missing information.
+In the example below, *die einstige
+Fußball-Weltmacht* and *vor einem Winzling* should be annotated as discourse cataphors, since their referents cannot be identified until introduced explicitly in the following text (*Deutschland* and
+*Ukraine* correspondingly).

+(33) *Die einstige Fußball-Weltmacht zittert vor einem Winzling*
+     (newspaper article title)

+In case one goes on reading the text, it becomes clear that *die einstige Fußball-Weltmacht* refers to Germany, whereas *ein Winzling* refers either to the Ukraine or the 1.62 meter tall ukranian footballer who made the most impact in the match ^5^.
+Discourse cataphors have to be annotated as normal anaphors, i.e. in accordance with the Chain Principle (p.
+12), i.e. the most recent referent mention to the left (if any) is considered to be an antecedent.

+#### Syntactic cataphora

+(34) *Through \[his\] lawyers, \[Mr. Antar\] has denied allegations in the SEC suit \...*

+Syntactic cataphors are to be annotated like anaphoric links, that is, by means of a pointing relation, but with reverse direction (from left to right).
+Assign the feature referring in category referentiality
+(sec.
+4.1).

+The following examples (a nominal head followed by a restrictive modifier), although traditionally classified as cataphora, should
+NOT be annotated as such.

+(35) \... \[*the car that went through his garden wall* \]\...

+(36) \... \[*the patterns of industrial development in the U.S* \]\....

+In case of doubt between syntactic cataphora or anaphora, decision has to be made as follows.

+Principle 5 (Cataphora at the sentence level) *If antecedent can be found to the right of the anaphor, however, in the same sentence the anaphor belongs to, this antecedent should be preferred to the right-most (i.e. the closet to an anaphor) candidate antecedent in the previous discourse.*

+(37.a) *Die einstige Fußball-Weltmacht zittert \[vor einem Winzling\]s.*

+(37.b) *\[Mit \[seinem\]s Tor zum 1:0 fu¨r die Ukraine\] stu¨rzte
+\[der 1,62 Meter große Gennadi Subow\]s \[die deutsche Nationalelf\] voru¨bergehend in ein Trauma.*

+In the example, *seinem* refers to *Gennadi Subow* who was introduced in the very first sentence as *vor einem Winzling*.
+Following the preferences, we establish an anaphoric (cataphoric) link to the right.
+Thus, the anaphoric chain looks as follows:

+-   *seinem* → *Gennadi Subow* (same-sentence)

+-   *Gennadi Subow* → *vor einem Winzling* (right+previous, Chain
+    Principle)

+5The complete text is not provided here because of space limitations